sdobreff/vscode-php-resolver/README.md

 Extension supports filesize info, which is shown in the standard Explorer view on hover.
 Currently only supports files (not directories) - file of any type can be checked by just holding the mouse over the file and the size will be added in the hint in human readable format.

+## PHPCS rules ignore

+Extension supports inline rules ignore (using inline phpcs:ignore syntax) for the errors / problems collected from the phpcs.
+Multiple rules syntax is also supported and in use - just use Quick Fix menu, or go to problems tab.

 ## Commands

 Search these commands by the title on command palette.